Bear Sculpting Championship rules 2021

 Competitors must be aged 16 or over.
 Applications from applicants under the age of 18 must be accompanied by parental consent.

 The sculpture must be made using the block of timber provided by the organiser.
 The block will be about 250 cm long, and the diameter at the top at least 50 cm.
 Pieces can be removed from the block, and these loose parts can be joined together by glue, screws and nails.
-Wood preservatives can be used to treat the surface of the sculptures.
+Wood preservatives can be used to treat the surface of the sculptures, but painting is not allowed.

 The materials and the working methods must not cause any harm or risk to the audience or the environment.
 Sculptors must remove or dispose of any surplus materials in a proper manner.
 The organiser will clear any sawdust and timber from the site.
 The surface can be finished carefully using a gas torch, though the use of open fire is prohibited.